dansteingart/without_the_hot_air/pages_md/SEwtHA_42.md

 752 000
 15
 66 800
-<span class="figurenumber">Table J.5.</span> Regions and their population densities.
+<div class='caption'><span class="figurenumber">Table J.5.</span> Regions and their population densities.
 Populations above 50 million and areas greater than 5 million km<sup>2</sup> are highlighted.
 These data are displayed graphically in figure J.1 (p338).
-Data are from 2005.
+Data are from 2005.</div>